ggsnipes/csharp_ttt/README.md

 ## Future plans

 - Maybe add a CPU to play in place of player 2, will have to learn how to do that effectively.

+## How to run

+If you're on windows, check under bin/Debug/net7.0, otherwise run using dotnet run while cd'd into the folder